ucldc/ucldc_api_data_quality/reporting/README.md

 The "calisphere" entry will be for the existing index to compare to, the "new-index" is the index being compared.
 You can actually compare any 2 solr indexes that have the Calisphere schema by changing these URLs.

-Now edit a file `report.ini` in the reporting directory:
+Now copy `report.ini.tmpl` to `report.ini` in the reporting directory and edit:

 in `report.ini`: